Birds Florida

 Cattle Egret With White Feathers, Short Yellow Beak, And Orange Breeding Plumes Standing In Grassland

-The Cattle Egret May Not Be Native To North America Originally But It’s Now A Common Resident Across Florida.
-Unlike Many Egrets It Often Forages In Grassy Fields Rather Than Wetlands, Using Its Sturdy Pointed Bill To Snatch Insects Disturbed By Grazing Animals.
-In Breeding Plumage It Develops Attractive Golden Feathers On Its Head Chest And Back.
+The Cattle Egret May Not Be Native To North America Originally But It’s Now A Familiar Member Of The Diverse Florida Birds With Long Beaks.
+Unlike Many Other Egrets It Prefers Grassy Fields Over Wetlands Using Its Sturdy Pointed Bill To Snatch Insects Stirred Up By Grazing Animals.
+During Breeding Season It Sports Beautiful Golden Feathers On Its Head Chest And Back Adding To Its Charm.

-Their Adaptability Has Made Them One Of The Most Successful Colonizing Bird Species.
-You Can Spot Them In Agricultural Areas, Suburban Lawns And Even Road Edges Wherever Insects Are Plentiful.
+Their Adaptability Has Made Them One Of The Most Successful Colonizing Species Among Florida Birds With Long Beaks.
+They’re Commonly Seen In Agricultural Fields Suburban Lawns And Even Along Road Edges Wherever Insects Are Abundant Making Them A Distinct Part Of Florida’s Birdlife.

 Florida Sandhill Crane